kognifai/Galore/SDK-documentation/Installation.md

 ```
 choco install poseidon-galore-dev-stack
 ```
 You can also pass options and switches for customizing the installation.
-For example, pass the ‘y’ switch (choco install poseidon-galore-dev-stack -y) which will confirm all the prompts asked during installation.
+For example, passing the ‘y’ switch (choco install poseidon-galore-dev-stack -y) confirms all the prompts during installation.

 Refer the following link for a complete list of default options and switches: